k2view-academy/K2View-Academy/articles/39_fabric_catalog/01_catalog_overview.md

 The Catalog information - including the data model, properties and classifications - is exposed via the Fabric REST APIs.

+Note: The Fabric Discovery and Catalog solution requires **Neo4j Enterprise edition**.
+For the exact certified Neo4j version, refer to the latest Fabric Release Notes.

 <studio>

 Note that when using the Desktop Studio, few setup steps must be taken prior to running the Discovery process.